ravil-gasanov/zippy/README.md

 # zippy
-A toy compression tool implemented from scratch as part of the [Build Your Own Compression Tool ](https://codingchallenges.fyi/challenges/challenge-huffman) challenge.
+A simple compression tool implemented from scratch as part of the [Build Your Own Compression Tool ](https://codingchallenges.fyi/challenges/challenge-huffman) challenge.

 ## Install